dkw-aau/trident/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Debug
 ```

+Exchange `Debug` with `Release` to build the release version of Trident.

 Trident requires that the Boost libraries are compiled with multi-threading
 support and should be available in accessable locations.
 Trident also requires
 Intel's Thread Building Block libraries and libcurl.
 These three libraries will